cortexproject/cortex/docs/configuration/arguments.md

 Duration arguments should be specified with a unit like `5s` or `3h`.
 Valid time units are "ms", "s", "m", "h".

+**Warning: some of the following config options apply only to chunks storage, which has been deprecated.
+You're encouraged to use the [blocks storage](../blocks-storage/_index.md).**

 ## Querier

 - `-querier.max-concurrent`